 - Advocating with other organisations on behalf of members

-- Advising members on permitted alterations and additions to their homes
+- Advising members on news, permitted alterations and additions to their homes

 - Addressing enquiries and complaints received from members and residents within Hobsonville Point